 Entertainment and sports law tackle many similar legal issues.
 For example, both industries involve a lot of contracts that can govern anything from your relationship with your agent to licensing your image to sell products.

-If you are an athlete, the law may work different depending on whether you are an amateur or professional player.
+If you are an athlete, the law may work differently depending on whether you are an amateur or professional player.
 Amateur athletes usually participate in sports programs run by organizations that establish rules for eligibility.
 These organizations are often unchecked by courts as long as their rules are reasonable.
 If you are a professional athlete, your main contractual relationship will be with the team owner.
-You may also have a contract with an agent or sponsorship.
+You may also have a contract with an agent or a sponsorship.
 Professional sports agents are usually lawyers who can negotiate any other contract you might enter.

-Leisure law mainly pertains to hospitality and retail businesses, which include things like hotels, timeshares, golf courses, amusement parks and movie theaters.
+Leisure law mainly pertains to hospitality and retail businesses, which include things like hotels, timeshares, golf courses, amusement parks, and movie theaters.

 If you run a similar business, you may want to consider seeking the advice of a lawyer who can help you negotiate real estate leases and employment contracts.
 Leisure law also addresses employee leisure time.
 These are often state-specific laws that tell employers how much vacation and personal leave they should allow their employees to take.